Skip to main content

 Characters vary daily.
 Character actors reserve the right to end the program.
 The program is free with general admission.
 No additional ticket is required.

-Listen to stories from the woman who knew George Washington best - his wife, Martha.
-Martha Washington will regale you with tales of what it was like being married to our first president, hosting guests at Mount Vernon, living in the eighteenth century - and much more!
+Hear from the woman who knew George Washington best - his wife, Martha.
+Martha Washington will regale you with tales of what it was like being married to our first president, hosting guests at Mount Vernon, living in the 18th century, and much more.

 Meet Ona Judge and listen to the stories of her life at Mount Vernon as an enslaved personal maid to the Washingtons, her plans to escape to freedom, and her struggles to keep it.